-The Company's financial instruments comprise cash, non-current investments, current receivables, current payables arising from its operations and borrowings.
-The principal financial instruments used by the Company during the year are cash balances raised from borrowings (subsequently repaid) and the no-fault cash settlement from the UK Proceedings.
+The Company's financial instruments comprise cash, non-current investments, current receivables and current payables arising from its operations.
+The principal financial instruments used by the Company during the year are cash balances.
 The Company has not established a formal policy on the use of financial instruments but assesses the risks faced by the Company as economic conditions and the Company's operations develop.